bryanpaget/markdown-to-pdf/docs/sample.md

 The integrated SIEM pipeline provides:

-- Real‑time threat detection
+- Real-time threat detection
 - Automated incident response
 - Centralised logging across all clusters

-With this setup, the platform achieves a PBMM‑ready security posture.
+With this setup, the platform achieves a PBMM-ready security posture.